 Summary : The powerful Columbia and Snake Rivers flow through a beautiful land and offer access to fantastic wineries, places to kayak, bike or hike, and extraordinary scenery—you’ll experience it all.
 Hike to a towering waterfall.
 Taste local fruit at a family farm and enjoy views of Mt.
 Hood and Mt.
 Adams.
 Visit sites used by Meriwether Lewis and William Clark while they made their way to the Pacific Coast.
-Experience the region on up close, water level expedition landing craft and kayak forays, or by hiking monumental Beacon Rock or Palouse Falls.
+Experience the region via expedition landing craft and kayak forays, or by hiking monumental Beacon Rock or Palouse Falls.
 Transit a series of eight locks that lift the ship 700 feet—10 times the elevation of the Panama Canal!
-Taste the bounty of the region through their harvests and fresh, local, and delectable cuisine.
+Taste the bounty of the region through their fresh, local, and delectable cuisine.
 Explore under the sure guidance of an expedition leader, a historian, a geologist/naturalist, plus a Lindblad-National Geographic certified photo instructor and a wellness specialist.
 Their knowledge and passion for the Columbia & Snake Rivers is the key to your once-in-a-lifetime experience.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Photography, Triple/Quad Cabins

 - Offers apply to select dates; conditions may apply